Thackeray, William Makepeace, 1811-1863

 William Makepeace Thackeray letters

-Letters from William Makepeace Thackeray in Washington and New York to George and Anna Ticknor in Boston in which he says good-buy to Mrs. Ticknor.
+Letters from William Makepeace Thackeray in Washington and New York to George and Anna Ticknor in Boston in which he says good-bye to Mrs. Ticknor.
 Mentions his lecturing and asks to be excused from a dinner engagement.

 William Makepeace Thackeray papers